pietrop/textAV-components/docs/Guidelines-for-this-board/How-to-add-a-new-libraryModulescomponents.md

 ## Template

 Feel free to use the following template.
+To a new card in the appropriate list in [this trello board](https://trello.com/b/58mo9Tpa/textav-audio-and-video-components-ongoing)

+This also programmatically updated [the corresponding gitbook](https://pietropassarelli.gitbooks.io/textav-audio-and-video-components-ongoing/content/)

 ---
 ### Brief description